Ōmiwa Shrine: Auxiliary shrines

+Hibara Shrine

+Hibara Shrine is a subshrine of Omiwa Shrine at the foot of Mount Miwa in Sakurai, Nara Prefecture.
+The shrine is identified as the place where the Yata-no-Kagami and the Kusanagi-no-Tsurugi were first enshrined after they were removed from the imperial palace.
+It is the first of many Moto-Ise shrines.
+Amaterasu was originally enshrined there before eventually moving to other Moto-Ise shrines and then finally to Ise Jingu.
+It has an Iwakura rock and a Shinza made of Sakaki wood.

+It has a prominent unique closable triple torii gate.

 Architecture

-Ōmiwa Shrine is situated in a quiet forest, and built directly in front of Mount Miwa.
-An ancient Japanese cedar tree (Cryptomeria) can be found on shrine compound, and is considered sacred.
-The mountain itself serves as the honden, or main hall, instead of a man-made building.
+Ōmiwa Shrine is situated in a quiet forest and built directly in front of Mount Miwa.
+An ancient Japanese cedar tree (Cryptomeria) can be found on shrine compound and is considered sacred.
+The shrine has Mount Miwa as its Shintai, as a Kannabi and does not have a honden.

 Decorations in the form of Borromean rings are found throughout the shrine's buildings.
 This ornamentation symbolizes the three rings, as "Miwa" is written with the kanji for "three" (三) and "ring" (輪).

 Built in 1984, at 32 m the torii on its sandō is the second highest in Japan.
 The shrine also has a great shime torii, an ancient form of gate made only with two posts and a rope called shimenawa.
 It is one of few shrines that has a "triple-torii" (miwa torii) on its grounds.
 This gate is also one of the few to actually have doors, which bar access to the mountain it enshrines.

 The buildings at Ōmiwa Shrine are a mix of structures built from ancient times to the Edo period.